elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 - The only field in the UI that should not be customizable is **Rule Type**, that should continue to be read-only.
 - **Definition** should be the default open tab when opening the edit rule page for a prebuilt rule (current default is **Actions**)
 - Field validation should continue to work as it does for custom rules.
 - No fields should return a validation error for the values that come from the `security_detection_engine` package prebuilt rules.
 This means that a user should be able to successfully save the prebuilt rule with no changes.
-See **List of things to fix** below.
+See **List of issues to fix** below.

 #### Via Bulk Actions